-Although I personally love Trunk Club (especially since you can try it risk-free with a $50 credit for your first box), it may not be everyone’s cup of tea.
-If you’re looking for the top Trunk Club competitors and alternatives, keep reading for some great options you might like better!
+Although I personally loved Trunk Club they are no longer in business 🙁 If you’re like me and are looking for the top Trunk Club competitors and alternatives, keep reading for some great options you might like better!

 Including similar stylist services as well as some other clothing services that are a bit different (like designer purse rentals), you’re bound to find something you’re dying to try!

 Another of the most popular stylist subscription services, you might end up liking Stitch Fix better.
 They send 5 items per box with a $20 styling fee.
 Although you can’t view your items before they ship the box, you might end up getting the perfect stylist!